 While QLED technology is only a couple of generations old, it’s a technology you’re going to be seeing for the next few years, and we think it’s the TV technology that offers the most bang for the buck.
 This is why we’ve rounded up the best QLED TVs you can find in 2021

 Although the Samsung Q80A lacks the mini-LEDs other QLED TVs may have, this TV is no slouch.
 Its quantum dot pixels still feature an impressive color range, and the full array local dimming is built for excellent HDR performance, which relies on bright highlights and saturated colors to make its content pop off the screen.
 And for rooms that tend to have a lot of people watching, the Q80A has wide viewing angles that ensure a quality picture for everyone watching.
 On top of that, the Q80A is an excellent choice for gamers thanks to its dedicated on-screen menu to monitor settings such as refresh rate and input lag.

-The Vizio PQX is one of the best bargains when it comes to QLEDs TVs for sale in 2021.
-Coming in at less than $1,200 for the 65-inch model, the smart way to get a TV with premium performance into your living room without having to clear out the bank account.
+The Vizio M-Series Quantum is one of the best bargains when it comes to QLEDs TVs for sale in 2021.
+Coming in at less than $1,700 for the 75-inch model, it’s the smart way to get a TV with premium performance into your living room without having to clear out the bank account.
 And with the virtually bezel-less display, you get incredible picture quality from edge to edge.
 Plus, with a smooth 120Hz refresh rate and low input lag, the Vizio P-series is great for gaming and watching 4K video.